PelionIoT/workflows-with-sda-docs/wfm-portal.md

 1. If you are admin of this team then you will see option "Access Policies" in Access Management (Access Management -> Access Policies).
 2. On Top Right Click on "+ New access policy" button which will open a form for creating New SDA policy.
 3. You can edit default name and add description for SDA policy you are creating.
-4. Select Selected Function and add "run-workflow", "read-data" for giving read only and "configure" for write permission.
+4. You need to have 1 policy with scope as "run-workflow" in  Selected Function and Device ID as "*".
+5. Now create another policy with either "read-data" for read permission and "configure" for write data in Selected Function.
+If you want to give both permissions<br> in scope, write "read-data" and after enter (next line) enter "configure".
-5. Token granted for : It's unit is in days so if you give for example 3 then it means this access policy will be valid for 3 days.
+6. Token granted for : It's unit is in days so if you give for example 3 then it means this access policy will be valid for 3 days.
-6. Now, Select Endpoint name(s) / device Id(s) and enter '*'.
+7. Now, Select Endpoint name(s) and enter Endpoint name(s) of device.
-7. Select User / Group from dropdown to assign this access policy.
+8. Select User / Group from dropdown to assign this access policy.

 <br><br>
 <img src="assets/sda.png"></img>